NAHJ's Adelante Leadership Academy

 - In-person sessions (co-designed program)

-*Full-time commitment, Monday through Saturday, with AM/PM sessions.
+March 16-20 in NYC at Columbia University. - Full-time commitment, Monday through Friday, with AM/PM sessions.

 - In-person sessions at the NAHJ Annual Conference

-Columbia Journalism School faculty will lead the first phase and will teach participants hard skills from design thinking to negotiation.
-Each of the other phases will have a director and a roster of speakers and trainers, all experts in the topics we will address.
-Also, each participant will have a hand-picked mentor.
-They will play a pivotal role in guiding, advising, and supporting the development of each participant’s project with a monthly one-on-one meeting.
+Columbia Journalism School faculty will lead the first phase and will teach participants skills from leadership styles to design thinking to financial literacy.
+Each of the other phases will have a roster of speakers and trainers, all experts in the topics we will address.
+Each participant will also have a hand-picked mentor for career guidance and additional support from the News Product Alliance focusing on your opportunity/challenge and project.
+They will play a pivotal role in guiding, advising, and supporting the development of each participant’s project.

 APPLICATION & SELECTION PROCESS